 Our 2020 Virtual Graduation Ceremony took place on 29 June, celebrating the fantastic achievements of our MB ChB students.

 Our MB ChB finalists recited the Declaration of Geneva and special prizes were awarded for graduates who had excelled during their time at Warwick.
 We have shared the recording of the event below.
 As well as coming together for a virtual celebration, some of our graduates have recorded a video of themselves reading the Declaration of Geneva on our Flipgrid page.
+(Click on the 'Watch as friends and family' link and use code warwickgrad21).

 We are so incredibly proud of everyone's achievements throughout their time here at Warwick Medical School.
 Detailed below are the winners of the prizes which would normally be awarded at graduation.
 You can also take a look at the sway presentation including details about the prizes and a video from Kate and Annie Marie talking about the core values awards.